solidfire/solidfire-cli/README.md

     pip install solidfire-cli

-* Navigate to the easy_install solidfirecli*.tar.gz file (where the * stands for the version), and run
+* Navigate to solidfirecli*.tar.gz file (where the * stands for the version), and run

 	easy_install solidfirecli*.tar.gz